-5.5.7 Verify
+5.6.9 Verify

 When you open a library, EagleFiler checks that all the files and notes are present.
 The Verify command does this, and it additionally checks that their contents are what EagleFiler was expecting.
+To verify the entire library, select the Records source and choose Verify.
+You can also verify individual files or folders.